0xh3xa/algorithms/README.md

 # algorithms
-Algorithms and data structures from Algorithms  book
+`Algorithms and data structures implementations from The Algorithms 4th edition book :)`